aces/Loris/modules/dataquery/README.md

 ###### Import the LORIS instrument data

-This step is optional and not required if only the MRI portion of LORIS is used:
+This step is optional and not required if only the MRI portion of LORIS is used: \
+(It is NOT recommended to use HTML in instrument fields)

 `php CouchDB_Import_Instruments.php`